 Booting from USB is one of the most common and effective methods of installing an operating system; however, it is determinant to remember that this process depends on the firmware configuration of your computer.
-In this post, I will explain why your computer is not able to boot from a USB.
-Additionally, I will explain how you can solve it, and I will also show you an alternative to creating a bootable device with which you can access a light version of Windows.
+In this post, we will explain why your computer won't boot from USB.
+Additionally, we will explain how you can solve it, and we will also show you an alternative to creating a bootable device with which you can access a light version of Windows.
 With that, you can make backups, repairs to your operating system, or even restore from an image.

 A computer is technically capable of booting from different types of devices, this includes USB devices.
 In the past, it used to be necessary to boot from floppy disks, CDs, or DVDs because they were the best option to install an operating system; also, they used to be the external storage methods with the highest storage capacity.
 However, this stopped being the case some ago years.
 Currently, operating systems are installed through pre-configured software to create a bootable USB; nevertheless, these bootable devices can fail due to the chaotic environment from which they must work, that is, the firmware.

-In some cases, updating the firmware of your computer could solve this problem permanently; nonetheless, there are many factors that you must take into account before opting for this alternative.
+In some cases, updating the firmware of your computer could solve "Windows won't boot from USB" problem permanently; nonetheless, there are many factors that you must take into account before opting for this alternative.

 Computer firmware tends to vary depending on the model and manufacturer of the motherboard.
 Besides, the firmware on a motherboard does not update automatically, creating even more variations that can interfere with the compatibility of the hardware and its configurations.